 Juror #8: "[The Old Man] would have had to hear the boy make this statement with the L roaring past his nose!"

 Worthy Opponent: Both Juror #8 and #4 debate their points without getting too personal and seem to be just as factual as the other, and #4 certainly seems to view #8 this way.

-You Wouldn't Shoot Me: Juror #3 is asked to reenact the stabbing process on Juror #8.
-Given the tension between the two men, and #3's almost maniacal bloodthirstiness, there's a definite tension as to how "real" #3 will make the reenactment.
+Juror #3 is asked to re-enact the stabbing process on Juror #8.
+Given the tension between the two men, and #3's almost maniacal bloodthirstiness, there's a definite tension as to how "real" #3 will make the re-enactment.
 Lampshaded by the alarmed reactions of most of the other ten jurors as he draws back the knife.

-Referring back to the I'LL KILL YOU above, Juror #8 afterward remarks, "You don't really mean you'll kill me, do you?"
+Referring back to the I'll Kill You! example above, Juror #8 afterward remarks, "You don't really mean you'll kill me, do you?"